GHGA-Training/gcb_ngs_harmonisation_workshop/README.md

     )
     ch_versions = ch_versions.mix(BCFTOOLS_MPILEUP.out.versions)
 ```

 - Our simple pipeline, providing parallel alignments for both paired-end and single-end fastq files is ready!
 Now, we need to create a config file to describe the parameters needed for the run.

 The config file needs to include minimal information about the run.

-Open a text file and create this file and name to mytest.config
+Open a text file and create a config file as follows and name to mytest.config

 ``` Nextflow